-DarkSword Advisory EN
+DarkSword Advisory

 SEVERITY: CRITICAL | MALAYSIA IS A CONFIRMED TARGET COUNTRYDarkSword iOS Exploit KitSecurity Advisory | 20 March 2026 | Sources: Google GTIG, Lookout, iVerify, MalwarebytesOverviewDarkSword is a full-chain iOS exploit kit written entirely in JavaScript that targets iPhones…